stg-tud/apsa/2019/7-ModularAnalyses/Exercise/Task.md

 These methods are of interesst when determining whether a method is mathematically pure.
 Furthermore, methods without allocations may not lead to `OutOfMemory` exceptions.

 You should use the property store to retrieve the callees of the method under analysis (see `org.opalj.br.fpcf.cg.properties.Callees#callSites`).
-Furthermore, you can also get the method's three-address from the property store.
+Furthermore, you can also get the method's three-address code from the property store.
  The template is configured in a way, such that the results for `Callees` and `TACAI` are already final.

 You may ignore the allocation of implicitly thrown exceptions.